madebykind/madebykind-v3/content/blog/start-your-next-digital-project-with-a-paid-discovery-phase.md

 cover_img_alt: Pam and Michelle stood in front of a wall of sticky notes
 draft: false
 services: []
-description: Anyone who has taken on a digital project before knows that, even with the best intentions, things can often go awry.
-What you're missing is a discovery…
+description: Even with the best intentions, digital project can often go awry.
+What you're missing is a discovery phase
 toc: true
 featured: true
 key_topic: